GannettDigital/api-docs/source/includes/_campaigns_overview_report.md

 - Total Web Events
 - Total Chat Events

-The campaign list section will list all (both active and inactive) campaigns with the following information for each campaign in the list:
+The campaign list section will list all (both running, stopped and ended) campaigns with the following information for each campaign in the list:

 - Campaign Name
 - Campaign ID (global_master_campaign_id)